Available in Clearing

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-GCSE Mathematics grade C or grade 4 and GCSE English grade C or grade 4 are also required.
+A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English grade C or grade 4.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

 Entry criteria are subject to review and change each academic year.

 International and EU entry requirements

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.